AmazeeLabs/silverback-mono/README.md

 There are two levels of testing which will be executed by the [Travis] configuration added by `silverback init`.

-Custom modules are testet with [Drupal's standard testing frameworks](https://www.drupal.org/docs/8/testing).
+Custom modules are tested with [Drupal's standard testing frameworks](https://www.drupal.org/docs/8/testing).
 [Travis] will execute all Drupal tests in `web/modules/custom`.

 For end to end testing, a [Cypress] configuration is provided in the `tests` folder. `silverback init` should have added some basic tests that you can run immediately.